 We Must Trust

 The last part of the Holy Spirit’s message is scary.
 “So I swore in My wrath, ‘They shall not enter My rest.’”
 The vast majority of children of Israel never entered the Promised Land because they didn’t trust in God to supply their needs.
 They took one look at the giants inhabiting the land of Canaan and decided that the wilderness wasn’t such a bad place to be after all.
 Only Joshua and Caleb, the two who believed God would give them the victory, were alive to see the day when God would lead their children into the land flowing with milk and honey.
-The rest perished in the wilderness in judgement for their unbelief.
+The rest perished in the wilderness in judgment for their unbelief.

 Our belief is now the very thing that will get us to our Promised Land, an eternity with our Lord and Savior.
-We must have faith in His finished work on the cross, His blood shed for us and our transgressions.
+We must have faith in His finished work on the cross, His blood shed for us, and our transgressions.
 But we can’t just trust that He saved us.
 We also have to trust that He will supply our needs in our wilderness here on earth.
 He provides for His own, and we are commanded to cast our cares upon Him for He cares for us.
 That faith and trust in Him then becomes a resting of sorts.

 Hebrews 4:11 says “Let us therefore be diligent to enter that rest, lest anyone fall according to the same example of disobedience.”
 Diligence is careful and persistent effort.
 It takes some doing to consistently redirect our thoughts away from ourselves and our problems and onto the one who holds our lives in His hands.
 We rest IN Him now, and one day we will rest WITH Him in eternity.